 What is the history of the Status System?

 My Status System has been around since early January of 1996.
-The root cause to it starting is completely uncertain and I lack clues to figuring out the reason.
 At that time, it was so confusing, that it was very difficult to understand it, that not even I could.
 An evasion rate of 65 meant nothing when first created.
 Today it means that you have a 6.5% chance of evading an attack whose hitting accuracy or throwing accuracy was 100% on a still target 10 meters away.

 At first, there were only 5 stats, ATK (attack), DEF (defense), ACY (accuracy), MAG (magic), and EVA (evasion rate), and without the 3-letter abbreviations.
 ATK was your physical strength, DEF was your defenses, in which, at the time, had undefined* units of measurement, ACY was how accurate you are with shooting baskets and your IQ, MAG was your strength of using special abilities, and EVA was how well you can dodge an attack.